Nakatani RIES U.S. Fellows – Potential Research Hosts

 - Review the websites of the potential host professors in Japan.

-- Indicate in your application up to 3 host professors/labs that you are most interested in working with.
+- In the application, list up to 3 host professors/labs that you are most interested in working with.
 This will help the selection committee better understand your specific research interests.

 - Please do not contact potential host professors in Japan.
 If you are selected as a participant in the program, we will assist you with placement into an appropriate host lab based on your research interests/academic background and host lab availability.